Hi all,

 The solution

-Instead of modifying properties of floating point types, the effect of -ffinite-math-only
+Instead of modifying properties of floating point types, the effect of -ffinite-math-only can be expressed as a restriction on

 operation usage.
 Actually clang and gcc documentation already follows this way.
 Fast-math flags in llvm IR also are attributes

 of instructions.
-The only question is whether isnan
+The only question is whether isnan and similar functions are floating-point arithmetic.

 From a practical viewpoint, treating non-computational functions as arithmetic does not add any advantage.
 If a code extensively

-(so could profit by their removal), it is likely it is not suitable for -ffinite-math-only.
+uses isnan (so could profit by their removal), it is likely it is not suitable for -ffinite-math-only.
 This interpretation however creates

 the problems described above.
-So it is profitable to consider isnan
+So it is profitable to consider isnan and similar functions as non-arithmetical.

-Why is it safe to leave isnan
+Why is it safe to leave isnan?

 The probable concern of this solution is deviation from gcc behavior.
 There are several reasons why this is not an issue.